 - Round brackets should be used to group multiple expressions and to control the order of evaluation.

-- Conjunction beats disjunction if no grouping is used, i.e.
+- Conjunction beats disjunction if grouping is not used, i.e.

 x && y || zis the same as